 Temperatures Trigger Steelhead Runs

-On some rivers that already have large flows without the extra rainwater, once the river temperatures hit the desired temperature of the steelhead, the steelhead can run up the rivers based on just the temperature alone.
+On some rivers that already have large flows even without the extra rainwater, once the river temperatures hit the desired temperature of the steelhead, the steelhead will run up the rivers based on just the temperature alone.

-On many rivers that I fish, the temperature that start the the steelhead running in the fall is between 55 and 60 Fahrenheit or 12.7c to15.5 celsius and this is when the steelhead fishing starts to get good.
+On many rivers that I fish, the temperature that starts the steelhead runs in the fall is between 55 and 60 Fahrenheit or 12.7c to 15.5 celsius and this is when the steelhead fishing starts to get good.
 In the spring, we will often see them run in much colder water often closer to 45F.

 Wind Can Trigger Steelhead Runs